SebastiaanHoppner/robROSE/README.md

 # robROSE
-This repository contains the R package `robROSE` and the corresponding paper:
+This repository contains the R package `robROSE` and the corresponding article:
 Baesens, B., Höppner, S., Ortner, I., and Verdonck T. (2019). robROSE: A robust approach for dealing with imbalanced data in fraud detection. arXiv:2003.11915
 https://arxiv.org/abs/2003.11915